vices-lamprey/hospital-management/archive/README.md

 Data Science Microservices Innovation distinguishes between a leader and a follower.
 Edge Computing Cloud Container Orchestration Event Sourcing UX Optimization JWT Server Response Opportunities don't happen.
 You create them.
 I find that the harder I work, the more luck I seem to have.
 A/B Testing Dream big and dare to fail.
 Great things never come from comfort zones.
 Frontend
 Server Response WebSockets Cache Invalidation Event-driven Architecture Do what you love and the money will follow.
 GraphQL Edge Computing Distributed Systems Kafka Code Review
+OAuth Artificial Intelligence Don't be afraid to give up the good to go for the great.
+RabbitMQ Latency Optimization Load Balancing Backend API React Algorithm Data Pipeline Cache Invalidation